Ciudad bendita

 Ciudad Bendita is a Venezuelan telenovela produced and broadcast by Venevisión and distributed internationally by Venevisión International.
 The telenovela is an original story written by Leonardo Padrón.

 Marisa Román and Roque Valero star as the main protagonists.
 Since January 9, 2012, the telenovela has aired in Venezuela through cable channel Venevision Plus to repeated 4pm at 11:30 pm.
 It is considered a most successful telenovela written by Leonardo Padrón, after Cosita rica.

 Plot

-Set in the heat of a popular market, Ciudad Bendita tells the love story between two peddlers, two losers, two people of the heap, as anonymous as any.
+Set in the heat of a popular market, Ciudad Bendita tells the love story between two peddlers, two losers, two ordinary people, as anonymous as any.
 Bendita Sanchez has a detail that obscures her beauty: a limp.
 On a bus trip back to Caracas she meets Juan Lobo, an ugly man that dreams of becoming a musician, and he instantly falls in love with her.

 However, Bendita happens to love another: Yunior Mercado, a metrosexual playboy, and only views Juan Lobo as a friend despite his composing of various songs to win her favor.